module specification

 Balance of independent study and scheduled teaching activity

-The learning and teaching in classes will be supported by the University’s VLE and a blended learning approach, sharing class materials, recommended reading, and case studies.
+Learning and teaching in classes will be supported by the University’s VLE (Virtual Learning Environment) and a blended learning approach, sharing class materials, recommended reading, and case studies.
 Group tutorials will also be offered to support students in the preparation of their assessments, with opportunities for students to receive forward feedback.

 Learning outcomes

-On completion of the module the learner, operating independently and applying their knowledge and skills, should be able to:
+On completion of the module, the learner, operating independently and applying their knowledge and skills, should be able to:

-1. Reflect on what professionalism means to an individual and the wider society
+1. reflect on what professionalism means to an individual and the wider society.

-2. Demonstrate knowledge and understanding of the tools and techniques available to lead and manage individuals and teams.
+2. demonstrate knowledge and understanding of the tools and techniques available to lead and manage individuals and teams.

 Bibliography